giampaolo/psutil/docs/recipes.rst

 Recipes
 =======

 A collection of standalone, copy-paste solutions to specific problems.
-Each recipe focuses on a single problem and provides a minimal, copy-paste solution which can be adapted to real-world code.
+Each recipe focuses on a single problem and provides a minimal solution which can be adapted to real-world code.
 The examples are intentionally short and avoid unnecessary abstractions so that the underlying psutil APIs are easy to understand.

 .. contents::
    :local: